The success of your teams–and the individuals within those teams–is dependent on the success of your leaders.

 As we mentioned earlier, peer group coaching is ideal for groups of managers that don’t work together, but are relatively equal in terms of their position and experience.

-These sessions provide an opportunity for managers to experience collective shared learning, build resilience, ask questions, and hold one another accountable on actions.
+These sessions provide an opportunity for managers to experience collective shared learning, build resilience, ask questions, and hold one another accountable for actions.

-They also creates a safe space for like-minded leaders to experiment with new practices, and incubate the successes that can grow into systematic cultural change.
+They also create a safe space for like-minded leaders to experiment with new practices, and incubate the successes that can grow into systematic cultural change.